identitatem/idp-mgmt-operator/README.md

 ## Method One - Use GitHub UI

-1. Run the following command to generate the value we will use as part of the release and tag
+1. Run the following command to generate the value we will use as part of the release and tag for non-shipped releases
 ```bash
 date -u "+0.0.0-%Y%m%d-%H-%M-%S"
 ```
+If you are building a release candidate, the format should be **0.1.0-rc#**.
+(Where **#** is the release candidate number.
+Do not use UPPERCASE characters!)
 2. Go to dex-operator github page and select **Releases** (https://github.com/identitatem/dex-operator/releases)
 3. Select **Draft a new release**
 4. For **Release title**, enter **v** and then paste the value from the date command above